timescale/pgai/docs/vectorizer-api-reference.md

 # Vectorizer API reference

+For an overview of Vectorizer and how it works, see [The Vectorizer Guide](./vectorizer.md).
+This document provides an API reference for the Vectorizer functions.

 A vectorizer provides you with a powerful and automated way to generate and manage LLM embeddings for your PostgreSQL data.
 Here's a summary of what you gain from Vectorizers:

-- **Automated embedding generation**: you can create a vectorizer for a specified table, which automatically generates embeddings for the data in that table.
+- **Automated embedding generation**: you can create a vectorizer for a specified table, which automatically generates embeddings for the data in that table and keeps them in sync with the source data.

+- **Automatic synchronization**: a vectorizer creates triggers on the source table, ensuring that embeddings are automatically updated when the source data changes.

+- **Background processing**: The process to create embeddings run asynchrounously in the background, minimizing impact on regular database operations such as INSERT, UPDATE, and DELETE.

+- **Scalability**: a vectorizer processes data in batches and can run concurrently.
+  This enables vectorizers to handle large datasets efficiently.

 - **Configurable embedding process**: a vectorizer is highly configurable, allowing you to specify: